zaihui/ent-factory/README.md

   - the bool value to set whether generate those imported fields of the models
   - the default value is `true`
 #### Makefile Command
-> CAUTION!: This Command will **NOT** regenerate every factory based on the current struct of table.
+> CAUTION!: This Command will **NOT** regenerate every factory based on the current struct of table in default.
 >
 > If you want to **Regenerate**, please use the `overwrite` flag.
 Or delete what you want to regenerate then use this
 > command.